by Nebula Haze

 This is where things get a little bit tricky…

 There are two major ways to identify male and female plants in the vegetative stage.
 Looking at pre-flowers or taking an early clone and flowering it.

-Although you can identify the gender of a cannabis plant when it's just 3-6 weeks old from seed, you may choose to flower your plant earlier, and therefore won't know the gender.
+Although you can identify the gender of a cannabis plant when it’s just 3-6 weeks old from seed, you may choose to clone your plant earlier, and therefore won’t know the gender.
 To get around this, you can always take clones of all your plants right before you put them into the flowering stage.
-This will give you a "copy" just in case any of your plants end up blowing you away with quality.
+This will give you a “copy” just in case any of your plants end up blowing you away with their quality.

 Keep these clones in the vegetative stage and allow them to start growing.
 I have a vegetative tent and flowering tent, and I just stick new, healthy clones in the vegetative tent until I’m ready to flower them.

 Continue to nurture these new clones and allow them to start growing into full-size plants.
 Meanwhile, as your main garden starts flowering, the “parent” plants will start revealing their true characteristics.

 At this point, throw away any clones that came from a male plant, or from a plant which grows slowly.
 You’ll be glad you labeled them!

 After harvest, you will know which plants had the best yields, growth, etc. Keep the clones you took from these best plant(s).
 These clones will become your “mother” plants which you can take further clones from whenever you need new babies.

 How do you keep a mother plant from getting too big?